-Clients have the ability to file a dispute if they do not agree with the hours you invoiced for the previous week while working on their project.
-If a client files an hourly dispute, your contract will be paused and the contract’s weekly limit will be set to zero.
-If you wish to continue working on the contract following the outcome of the dispute, please discuss resuming the contract with your client.
+Clients can file a dispute if they do not agree with the hours that you invoiced for the previous week while working on their project.
+If your client files an hourly dispute, we will pause your contract and set the contract’s weekly limit to zero.
+If you wish to resume working on the contract following the outcome of the dispute, please discuss resuming the contract with your client.

 To respond to and review your dispute

 - Go to My Jobs › All Contracts (select the Include closed contracts checkbox, if necessary)